-Tenerife has spectacular beaches that are very popular with both locals and visitors, but it also has a small selection of wild and almost secret beaches spread throughout its geography.
-Wild because they do not have any type of service and almost secret because of the few people who visit them – this is because they are isolated or difficult to access.
+Tenerife has spectacular beaches that are popular among both locals and visitors.
+But there is also a small selection of wild and almost secret beaches spread throughout the land.
+Wild, because they don’t have any services, and almost secret due to the small numbers of people that visit them, mainly because they are isolated or difficult to access.

 1. La Ocadilla

-La Ocadilla is one of the hardest to find beaches on Tenerife.
-It is located in the extreme northeast of the island, on the Anaga coast, surrounded by a beautiful natural environment.
-It is only possible to reach it through dirt roads that run through the mountains, or by sea.
-It is a small beach of volcanic sand, with constant and intense waves and a huge amount of charm.
+La Ocadila is one of the best hidden beaches on the whole of Tenerife.
+It is in the far north-east of the island, on the Anaga coastline, surrounded by its beautiful natural setting.
+You can only reach it via the dirt trails that stretch through the mountains, or by boat from the sea.
+It is a small volcanic sand beach with constant intense waves and a lot of charm.

 2. Los Patos

-Los Patos is a volcanic sand beach located at the foot of several cliffs, on the north coast of the island.
-Like most of the beaches in this area of the island, it is characterized by its black sand and by having a moderate to strong swell.
+Los Patos is a volcanic sand beach at the foot of several cliffs on the island’s north coast.
+Like most of the beaches on the island, it is characterised by its black sand and moderately strong waves [read more]

-Antequera is one of the most isolated beaches in Tenerife.
-It is located at the eastern end of the island, and it is not possible to reach by car.
-To get to Antequera beach on foot, you must take a long walk through the mountains.
-It is also possible to arrive by sea, in fact, there is a small dock where boats can be moored [read more].
+Playa de Antequera is one of the most remote beaches in Tenerife.
+It is in the far east of the island and cannot be reached by car.
+To get to Antequera on foot, you need to take a long trail through the mountains.
+It can also be accessed by sea, and there is even a small quay to moor boats [read more].

-Montaña pelada is a natural space located in the south of Tenerife, near the town of El Médano.
-On its coastline, you will find a great beach of fine volcanic sand and moderate to strong waves, depending on the climate.
+Montaña Pelada is a nature reserve in the south of Tenerife, near the town of El Medano.
+On this coastline you’ll find a great beach with fine volcanic sand and moderate to strong waves, depending on the weather.

-Las Gaviotas is a volcanic sand beach located on the outskirts of the island’s capital, very close to the popular beach of Las Teresitas.
-It is a beach with moderate waves, surrounded by cliffs and frequented mainly by residents of the area [read more].
+Las Gaviotas is a volcanic sand beach in the outskirts of the island’s capital, near the very popular Las Teresitas beach.
+It’s a beach with moderate waves, surrounded by cliffs and generally visited by locals [read more].

-Diego Hernández is surely the most popular beach on this list, and although it is not especially secret, it is a wild beach, located in a protected natural area.
-If you approach it, it is recommended to take special care with the surrounding environment, which can be a bit precarious.
-It is located in one of the most touristic regions of Tenerife, however it is not very popular, mainly because of how difficult it is to access.
-The sand on the beach appears and disappears at the mercy of the tides, it is worth visiting just for the sake of seeing the surrounding wildlife [read more].
+Diego Hernandez is undoubtedly the most popular beach on this list, and although it isn’t especially secret it is still a wild beach.
+It’s located in a protected natural area, so if you’re going to visit you should take special care of the environment.
+It is found in one of Tenerife’s most popular tourist areas, but despite this, it isn’t very busy, mainly because of how difficult it is to access.
+The sand appears and disappears at the mercy of the tides, but even the natural setting itself makes a visit worthwhile [read more].